ICR Class 07: Cycle 3 reflection and self-evaluation/assessment; student interests and goal- setting for Cycle 4; Discussing the Basic Information

 Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic you are passionate about discussing.
 The theme should be on what is the Basic Information and what are the Cases of Your Issues.

-Again, if you read this, please remember to make notes on where you got your work, including the author’s name, date published, publication, URL, and which section or paragraph number you go your information from in your Google Doc.
+Again, if you read this, please remember to make notes on where you got your work, including the author’s name, date published, publication, URL, and which section or paragraph number you got your information from in your Google Doc.

 It is also helpful to know where you got your information to discuss with your classmates in the breakout rooms and on your presentation day.